The-Goal-Diggers/P2/README.md

 # P2
-Revature Project 2
+## Revature Project 2
-Alex, Nick, Isaiah
+### Group Members: Alex, Nick, Isaiah

+## Goal Digger
+Goal Digger is a new social media app that allows people to share their goals and the progress they make towards those goals.

 https://goaldiggerapp.azurewebsites.net